bhk/rio/concepts.md

 within a function body.
 In Rust, this means that the programmer cannot rely on type inference for globals, and must explicitly declare types.

-In Lua, JavaScript, and Python, top-level code is function body code.
+In Lua, JavaScript, and Python, top-level code is not special, it is the same as function body code.
 Compilation is just an optimization that does not complicate the language.

 The motivations for assigning a different meaning to top-level code stem from the model for compilation and linking used by those language